skupperproject/refdog/README.md

 *Regularize* and *document* Skupper configuration.

-- A unified declarative language ("Skupper YAML") for creating sites, linking sites, and exposing services.
+- A declarative language ("Skupper YAML") for creating sites, linking sites, and exposing services.
 - A configuration model that operates uniformly across Kubernetes, Podman, and bundle generation, while still allowing for platform specific variations.